Evidence-backed answers from your own documents

 Deployed as a product, not a prototype

-• Built-in UI for teams who want search without building anything
+• Built-in UI for teams who want search without building anything.

-• Tenant-scoped access, audit logging, and role-based controls for enterprise use
+• Tenant-scoped access, audit logging, and role-based controls for enterprise use.

 Agent configuration with API endpoint, corpus, and system prompt